Manish Parashar: Career

 In 2020, Parashar moved to the University of Utah, where he serves as the Director and Chair of Computational Science and Engineering at the Scientific Computing and Imaging Institute (SCI) and a Presidential Professor at the University of Utah's Kahlert School of Computing.
 He also leads the One-Utah Responsible Artificial Intelligence Initiative, a $100 Million University of Utah initiative aimed at harnessing translational AI to achieve societal good while protecting privacy, civil rights, and civil liberties and promoting fairness, accountability, transparency, and equity.
 He is a Faculty Co-Director of the Data Science & Ethics of Technology Initiative (DATASET), part of the One-Utah Data Science Hub, which is developing an overarching data-science strategy for the University of Utah.

-Parashar's work enables advanced application formulations, such as those based on dynamically adaptive, coupled methods and data-driven workflows, implemented on extreme-scale high-performance computing systems.
-His contributions have included data structures and algorithm innovations, programming abstractions, and runtime systems.
-He has pioneered using autonomic computing techniques to address application/system complexity and uncertainty.
-He has also deployed open-source software encapsulating these research innovations, directly impacting various applications.

-Parashar is a leader in structured adaptive mesh refinement(SAMR) and one of the earliest researchers to address scalable SAMR.
-His research has included a theoretical framework for locality preserving distributed and dynamic data structures for SAMR, programming abstractions that enable distributed, dynamically adaptive formulations directly expressed, and a family of innovative partitioning algorithms that incorporate system/applications characteristics and mechanisms for actively managing SAMR grid-hierarchies.
-These contributions enable truly scalable SAMR applications and have led to realistic simulations of complex phenomena, such as colliding black holes and neutron stars, forest fire propagation, and fluid flows in the human heart.

-Parashar's research is in the broad area of high performance parallel and distributed computing and investigating conceptual models, programming abstractions, and implementation architectures that enable new insights through very large-scale computations and big data in a range of domains critical to advancing our understanding of significant natural, built, and human systems.